motty-mandel/hobby-projects-8/README.md

 # hobby-projects-8
-This is an employee tracer application within the terminal
+This is an employee tracker application within the terminal